-The Federal Low-Income Housing Tax Credit Program ("LIHTC") requires the agency in each state responsible for allocating the Federal Low-Income Housing Tax Credits ("Credits") to adopt a plan for the allocation of such Credits within its jurisdiction which plan is to be relevant to the housing needs and consistent with the housing priorities of such state.
+The Federal Low-Income Housing Tax Credit Program ("LIHTC") requires each state responsible for allocating the Federal Low-Income Housing Tax Credits ("Credits") to approve a plan for the allocation of such Credits within its jurisdiction, which plan is to be relevant to the housing needs and consistent with the housing priorities of such state.
 This is the Qualified Allocation Plan ("Plan") for the State of Connecticut ("State").